sreachtools/SReachTools/README.md

 1. Clone the SReachTools repository (or download the latest zip file from [Releases](https://github.com/sreachtools/SReachTools/releases))
-1. Change the MATLAB current working directory to where SReachTools was downloaded. **WARNING**: Please do not add the folder to the MATLAB path manually.
+1. Change the MATLAB current working directory to where SReachTools was downloaded.
+   > :warning: Please do not add the folder to the MATLAB path manually.
 1. Run `srtinit` in MATLAB to add the toolbox to the paths and ensure all must-have dependencies are properly installed.
    - You can add `cd <path_to_sreachtools_repo>;srtinit` to your MATLAB's